ricardocervo/BookNBlock/README.md

 - **Status Codes:**
   - `200 OK`: Booking successfully retrieved.
   - `404 Not Found`: Booking with the given ID not found.

-## Notes
-- `BookingRequestDto`, `BookingResponseDto`, `BookingDateUpdateDto`, and `BookingGuestUpdateDto` are data transfer objects (DTOs) used in requests and responses.
-Their structures depend on the application's business logic.
-- Clients should handle potential errors and status codes as per the API's response.

 # Block API Endpoints